If a thriving business is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

 2. Customers with a passion or problem

 It’s amazing how much money passionate hobbyists will spend.
-Mountain bikers will drop hundreds on lightweight accessories to shave a few pounds, and avid fishermen will invest tens of thousands of dollars in boats and related accessories.
+Mountain bikers will drop hundreds on lightweight accessories to shave a few pounds off their bike, and avid fishermen will invest tens of thousands of dollars in boats and related accessories.

 Also, if you can offer a product-based solution to a painful problem, you’ll find a captive audience eager to buy.

 This price range is an ecommerce “sweet spot.”
 It’s large enough to create decent average order value (AOV) and per-order profit, but small enough that—with a quality, informative website—most customers won’t need to speak with someone before the sale personally.

 As you grow, generating most of your orders online offers massive efficiency savings versus a phone-heavy approach.
 But if you’re selling products that cost $500 or more, many customers will want personal customer service before pulling out their credit cards.

 4. Hard to find locally